Skip to content

 If you need to modify the database schema, a running PostgreSQL instance is required.
 This allows sqlx to verify queries against a live database during compilation.
 You can use the provided Docker Compose file in docker/devel which sets up an instance of MinIO and a PostgreSQL database.

-First, start the development environment.
-From inside the docker/devel directory, run:
+First, start the development environment:

 # Start the services in the background